 Mike Medeiros is a newer face on the triathlon scene.
 Mike comes from a team sports background.
 While finishing his Mechanical Engineering honours degree at the University of Toronto Mike rowed with the Varsity Team.
 Mike was honoured with the T-Award from U of T for excellence in athletics and academics.
-He is able to balance a full time engineering job, working on his 2nd Masters Degree, a family life and training.
-Mike excelled at Olympic distance racing in 2011, placing in the top 5 in most of his races.
+He is currently balancing a new baby and training while on parental leave.
 Mike’s cycling continues to wow year over year and he won the Multisport series Triple Challenge ‘fastest combined bike split’ in 2011.
-Mike is looking to break the 3:00 hr mark in the marathon in 2012.
-He has a long term goal of qualifying for a World Triathlon Championships.

 Ayesha Rollinson is a veteran triathlete who has raced on all the major triathlon circuits in North America, including ITU World Cups.
 She has podiumed at National, International at almost every triathlon distance (sprint to ½ Ironman).
 She has even podiumed at a World Championships in the Aquathlon event in 2007.
 She started her own coaching and consulting company in 2009 and the triathlon swim club she started now boasts more than 90 members.
 Ayesha is aiming to switch gears in 2012; she will be racing her first Ironman distance event in November.